-Wildlife Worldwide has exclusively chartered the M/V Ortelius for this wonderful 16-night wildlife expedition cruise from Scotland to the icy realms of Svalbard.
-We'll visit prime sites in the North Atlantic, the Greenland Sea, and the Arctic Ocean and, along the way, will have loads of time ashore and plenty of opportunity to enjoy the fabulous variety of wildlife and wild places.
-We hope to visit the world-renowned bird paradise of Fair Isle, explore Iceland's moon-like landscape, sail through one of the best places in the world for blue whales, stand on the Arctic Circle, visit the home of the last breeding pair of great auks, explore the most remote and mysterious island in the North Atlantic, cruise along the Greenland pack ice, and look for polar bears in the high Arctic.
+Wildlife Worldwide has exclusively chartered the M/V Ortelius - a comfortable ship with en suite facilities in every cabin - for this wonderful 16-night wildlife expedition cruise from Scotland to the icy realms of Svalbard.
+We'll visit prime sites in the North Atlantic, the Greenland Sea, and the Arctic Ocean and, along the way, will have shore excursions and plenty of opportunity to enjoy the fabulous variety of wildlife and wild places.
+We hope to visit the world-renowned bird paradise of St Kilda, explore Iceland's moon-like landscape, sail through one of the best places in the world for blue whales, stand on the Arctic Circle, visit the home of the last breeding pair of great auks, explore the most remote and mysterious island in the North Atlantic, cruise along the Greenland pack ice, and look for polar bears in the high Arctic.